 Introduction

 Epistaxis refers to bleeding from the nose.
-In the vast majority, cases will terminate with simple manoeuvres and minimal intervention.
+In the vast majority of cases they will terminate with simple manoeuvres and minimal intervention.
 However, in a small proportion of patients, epistaxis can lead to significant haemorrhage warranting urgent intervention.

 Little’s Area